List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 690

 Kentucky Route 690 is a 18.941 mi rural secondary state highway in eastern Breckinridge County that runs from Kentucky Routes 79 and 259 in southern Westview to Kentucky Route 333 and Rosetta-Corners Road at Corners via Se Ree, Fairfield, and Custer.

 Major intersections

 Kentucky Route 691

 Kentucky Route 691 is a 7.802 mi rural secondary state highway in central Cumberland County that runs from a dead end southwest of Ellington to Kentucky Route 90 west of Burkesville via Arat and Leslie.

 Major intersections

 Kentucky Route 692

 Kentucky Route 692 is a 6.471 mi rural secondary state highway in east central Pulaski County that runs from Kentucky Route 192 east of Somerset to Kentucky Route 80 and Shopville Road southwest of Shopville via Grundy.

+Kentucky Route 694

+Kentucky Route 694 was a state highway designated on October 27, 1993, running from KY 1/7 in Grayson northwest 5.790 mi.
+The road became part of rerouted KY 9 on October 13, 1994, as the remaining sections of the AA Highway was being constructed.

+The original KY 694 was in Grayson County; it ran from KY 479 near Millerstown to KY 728 in Wheelers Mill via Wheeler Mill Road.
+The road was given to the county by April 21, 1981.

 Kentucky Route 696

-Kentucky Route 696 is a 6.471 mi rural secondary state highway in southeastern Clinton County and TBA that runs from U.S. Route 127 Business southeast of Albany to Kentucky Route 1009 northwest of Windy via Savage and Gapcreek.
+Kentucky Route 696 is a 6.471 mi rural secondary state highway in southeastern Clinton County that runs from U.S. Route 127 Business southeast of Albany across Poplar Mountain to Kentucky Route 1009 northwest of Windy via Savage and Gapcreek.